-Better Triathlete provides an online triathlon coaching platform that helps connect athletes with triathlon coaches that best align with their training needs.
+Better Triathlete is an online triathlon coaching platform that helps match athletes with triathlon coaches who best align with their training needs.

-For athletes, we make it easy to connect with the right coach, whether you’re a beginner triathlete or seasoned age grouper.
-In addition to getting help from some of the best triathlon coaches, athletes can also take advantage of online training programs, triathlon clubs, and both local and online tri communities.
+For athletes, we make it easy to connect with the right coach, whether you’re a beginner triathlete, seasoned age grouper, or blooming professional.
+In addition to accessing some of the top triathlon coaches, athletes can also take advantage of online training resources, strength programs, and injury rehab support.

 Which Best Describes You?